Discover How to Improve People's Wellbeing Using Animals

-The theory behind pet therapy and animal therapy is based on an old concept, that animals are comforting and caring companions and have a level of understanding and non-verbal communication.
+The theory behind pet therapy and animal-assisted therapy is based on an old concept, that animals are comforting and caring companions and have a level of understanding and non-verbal communication.
 Many children and adults will develop emotional connections with pets and other animals.
 Pets are non-judgemental and provide affection on demand.
 They can help to reduce stress and stimulate social interaction.
 They can be fun, amusing and ask for little in return.

 Pet therapy and animal therapy is a useful and sometimes critical approach to management